acidanthera/audk/MdePkg/Library/BasePeCoffLib/Documentation.md

 # EDK II Image Loader documentation

-**Please note that this is an early WIP.
+**Please note that this is an early work-in-progress.
 Correctness and completeness are not guaranteed.**

 ## 1. Image Section Table well-formedness
 An Image Section Table is considered well-formed if and only if: